ClouDesire/docusaurus/docs/onboarding.md

         "value": 3.0
     }

-## Configuration Parameters
+## Configuration Parameters (detailed)

-Applications may require a list of parameters that have to be filled by customers before using the application for the first time, either for the application to work properly or to provide better initial customization (more details [here](/applications-onboarding-instructions/#configuration-parameters-2)).
+Applications may require a list of parameters that have to be filled by customers before using the application for the first time, either for the application to work properly or to provide better initial customization.
 Examples are: zip code, company name, VAT number, street address, etc.

-Configuration Parameters are similar to [Environment variables](https://cloudesire.comdeployed.md#environment-variables-5), but their value is chosen by customers before placing an order.
+Configuration Parameters are similar to [Environment variables](deployed.md#environment-variables), but their value is chosen by customers before placing an order.

 Each parameter is created and bound to a specific Product, but can be linked or not to one or more “_Plan”_ (Product Version).Each parameter can be marked as required, and its value can be _validated_ by providing a regular expression.
 In order to support customers to fully understand the meaning, each parameter has a _description_ and a _hint_.